Lumberton, North Carolina: History

 Robeson County, North Carolina, was formed in 1787.
 General John Willis, owner of the Red Banks plantation, lobbied to have the county's new seat of government located on his land.
 The site of Lumberton was chosen due to its central location in the county, proximity to a reliable ford of the Lumber River, and as it was where several roads intersected.
 Willis turned over 170 acres, which were surveyed and disbursed in a lottery held under the auspices of the county court on August 14, 1787.
 As the site was heavily forested, trees were felled to make way for a courthouse, business and residential lots, streets, a commons, and a public square.
 The first courthouse was a wooden residence sold by Willis to the county and moved into place after the land was clear.
 Lumberton was formally created by an act of the North Carolina General Assembly on November 3, 1788, which granted the town a charter and the power to levy taxes.
 The community was named in homage to the Lumber River.

 Aside from the courthouse, the first buildings in Lumberton were a handful of brick structures built near the river, which included a hotel, stores, and warehouses, which were stocked by goods sent up the river from Georgetown, South Carolina.
 The community's first school was established by Willis in 1791.
 The town had a post office by 1796.
 It was formally incorporated in 1852 and granted a municipal government with a mayor and a board of commissioners.
 The town was connected by rail with Wilmington in 1860, which reduced its reliance on river trade from Georgetown.
 Much of the business district was burnt down in a fire in 1870 and another in 1876.

 For four seasons, 1947–50, Lumberton fielded a professional minor-league baseball team in the Tobacco State League.
 Affiliated with the Chicago Cubs, the team was known as the Lumberton Cubs in 1947 and '48, and the Lumberton Auctioneers in 1949 and '50.

-In 1970, Lumberton was named an All-American City, presented by the National Civic League.
+In 1970, Lumberton was named an All-America City, presented by the National Civic League.
 Many businesses left the downtown in the mid-1970s.
 A 1988 hostage crisis at the offices of The Robesonian and the 1993 murder of James R. Jordan Sr. nearby generated a negative national image for the city.
-In 1995, the city won the All-American City award a second time.
+In 1995, the city won the All-America City award a second time.

 In 2016, Robeson County was impacted by Hurricane Matthew, leading to record flooding in Lumberton.
 In 2018, the county was struck by Hurricane Florence, which broke the flooding record.
 As a result of extensive damage to homes, entire streets in south and west Lumberton were left abandoned.

 The Baker Sanatorium, Luther Henry Caldwell House, Carolina Theatre, Humphrey-Williams Plantation, Lumberton Commercial Historic District, Planters Building, Robeson County Agricultural Building, Alfred Rowland House, and US Post Office-Lumberton are listed on the National Register of Historic Places.